hexamite/hx19-java/README.md

     <address> ::= ( <start-of-a-name> | '!' ) '&'

 That is, an address is the start of a device name or an exclamation sign denoting all devices.
-Either is followed by '&'
+Either is followed by '&'.

     <serial> ::= '<' <text> '>'

-That is, any text enclosed in '<' and '>'.
+That is, any text enclosed in '<' and '>' should be sent to the serial port.
 The only restriction on text is that it cannot contian '<' or '>'.

     <forward> ::= '[' <message> ']'